CoreumFoundation/coreum/x/feemodel/spec/README.md

 Two charts are presented below, showing how the implemented fee model behaves.
 Keep in mind that data presented on those charts were generated using `MaxGasPrice` set to `2000` for better readability, while in reality we use `1500000`.

+TERMS:
+- *long average block gas* is the EMA (exponential moving average) of gas consumed by previous blocks using `LongEmaBlockLength` parameter for computing the EMA.
+- *short average block gas* is the EMA (exponential moving average) of gas consumed by previous blocks using `ShortEmaBlockLength` parameter for computing the EMA.

-Chart below presents the dependency between average gas consumed by last block and minimum gas price required by the network.
+Chart below presents the dependency between *short average block gas* and minimum gas price required by the network on next block.

 ![Fee model curve](assets/curve.png)

-TERMS:
-- *long average block gas* is the EMA (exponential moving average) of gas consumed over last 1000 blocks,
-- *short average block gas* is the EMA (exponential moving average) of gas consumed over last 10 blocks.

 There are four regions on the fee model curve:
 - between 0 and *long average block gas* where gas price goes down exponentially from `InitialGasPrice` to gas price with maximum discount (`InitialGasPrice * (1 - MaxDiscount)`),